w3c/cg-program/transfer-considerations.md

 * What is the relationship between the CG Specification and other work streams at W3C?
   * Is there an existing Working Group that would make a reasonable home for the CG Specification?
   * Are there other Community Groups working on similar projects?
 Does it make sense for several CGs to work together as a way to gain more support from the broader Membership?
+  * Whare are the perceived barriers to starting a W3C Working Group?
      * **Enhancement in development**: Traditionally within W3C, Working Group participation has been reserved for W3C Members and Invited Experts.
 We seek to change this practice so that non-Member CG participants who have made significant contributions to a CG Specification are invited to participate at no cost in the Working Group that takes up the CG Specification, provided that the individual’s employer makes an organizational-level commitment to the W3C Working Group for that same Specification.

 CG Chairs are also encouraged to familiarize themselves with the [W3C Process for creating a Working Group](https://www.w3.org/policies/process/#group-lifecycle) and the [operational details](https://www.w3.org/guide/process/charter.html#new-charters) of chartering a Working Group.